rm511130/Tanzu-Workshop-TKGI/README.md

 -----------------------------------------------------
 ## Guidelines & Conventions for this Workshop

-_- TKG / TKG Plus / TKG-i are product names aligned to how VMware names all its products in compute, networking and other areas.
-The ‘i’ in ‘TKG-i‘ stands for ‘integrated‘, given the integrated operating system lifecycle management and software defined networking components that are core to the product value.
-TKG-i used to be called PKS (Pivotal Kubernetes Service), so throughout this workshop you will see reminants of the PKS name.
+_- TKG / TKG Plus / TKGI are product names aligned to how VMware names all its products in compute, networking and other areas.
+The ‘i’ in ‘TKGI‘ stands for ‘integrated‘, given the integrated operating system lifecycle management and software defined networking components that are core to the product value.
+TKGI used to be called PKS (Pivotal Kubernetes Service), so throughout this workshop you will see reminants of the PKS name.
 For example: the PKS CLI (Command Line Interface)._

 - This self-paced workshop includes presentations, videos, demos and hands-on labs.
 - The labs are interdependent and must be executed in order.